edubois/spiritiz/README.md

 scons mode=release

 This will build the default example application.

-Other examples might be available, refer to applications directory.
+Examples (scons <example_name> will build the example in question):

+/////////////// spiritizExample1 //////////////////

+Usage: spiritizExample1 spiritzExample1.input

+This example needs a file having lines of this kind:

+12*3-4*1
+2 +3-4*3
+2+3*4*3

+Then it put all computed results in a vector<double>